xcsp3team/PyCSP3-models/realistic/ProteinDesign/README.md

 # Problem: ProteinDesign

 The model, below, is close to (can be seen as the close translation of) the one submitted to the 2013/2018 Minizinc challenges.
-The MZN model was proposed by Simon de Givry.
-No Licence was explicitly mentioned (MIT Licence assumed).
+The original MZN model was proposed by Simon de Givry - no licence was explicitly mentioned (MIT Licence assumed).

 ## Data Example
   execute 'python ProteinDesign.py -data=<datafile.dzn> -parser=ProteinDesign_ParserZ.py -export' to get a JSON file